eliseiprofir/budget/README.md

 # Budget Management System

 A comprehensive full-stack application for managing personal and family finances.
-Built with Django REST Framework backend and Streamlit frontend, this system offers robust expense tracking, income management, and budget analytics.
+Built with Django REST Framework backend and Streamlit frontend, containerized with Docker for seamless deployment and development.

 ## System Architecture